Last Updated on April 20, 2022 by Res Marty

 Are you bored of city life and on the lookout for adventure?
 If yes, then camping in California should be on your bucket list!
-Camping gives you an energy boost and jolts you out of your daily routine; it also helps attain longevity and a healthy life generally.
-In addition, being amongst trees is sure to release serotonin and help your body destress.
+Camping gives you an energy boost and jolts you out of your daily routine; it generally helps attain longevity and healthy life.
+In addition, being amongst trees will release serotonin and help your body destress.
 So, take your friends or family along with you and head to the best camping sites you can find with our help.

 With 110 state parks, most of which enjoy camping right on the Pacific coastline, campers have an abundance of choices in California.
 You will get various landscapes, including rugged mountains, pristine beaches, sandy deserts, and serene state parks with a mild climate perfect for camping!
-With such diverse options, we know it gets tricky to choose a camping site that works best for you.
+We know it gets tricky to choose a camping site that works best for you with such diverse options.
 Don’t worry!
 We have got you covered!
 Here are some of the best camping sites in California you can visit.

 Time to hit the road and enjoy s’mores under starry skies and sounds of waves nearby!
 In our guide, you will find everything ranging from rustic to romantic.
 A little advice before we jump onto our main topic, plan because campsites are reaching their maximum capacity this summer!

-Before we get started with our list of camping in California, you might be interested in my articles about the best camping equipment.
+Before we start our list of camping in California, you might be interested in my articles about the best camping equipment.

 With the mystic Coastal Redwoods river making its way through the park, you can enjoy a pacifying stroll along the riverbanks.
 Under the rustic hues of the redwood forest, you will have plenty of opportunities to explore wildlife.
 The Pfeiffer Big Sur State Park is suitable for families as it constitutes all levels of hiking trails.
 This site has almost 200 campsites and is the biggest campground in the area.
 It doesn’t matter if you are camping in a car, an RV, or a tent; this state park has you covered!
 Cabins are available for rent at Big Sur Lodge, present within the park, which has about sixty rooms.
 You can explore your adventurous side by hiking, swimming, and biking in this state park in California.
 Access to water, showers, and toilets is available.
 A standard tent site costs thirty-five dollars, while a riverfront site costs fifty dollars a night and a hiker or biker site costs five dollars only.
 If this is what you are looking for, to sum up, your camping experience, then go ahead and book your spot!